Cassford/Conducting-a-security-audit/README.md

 ## Objective

-The purpose of this project was to develop skills in identifying risks to assets, based on controls and compliance best practices that are or are not implemented or the improper implementation of security controls.
+The purpose of this project was to develop skills in identifying risks to assets, based on controls and compliance best practices that are implemented, or the improper implementation of security controls.

 ### Skills Learned